You’re probably reading this because you want to close a Tangerine bank account. In this post, you’ll learn how to do just that and what to expect.

 If your reason for opening a Tangerine Bank account was to earn more on your savings or emergency fund, then it may no longer meet your needs.

 You may be better off opening a savings account at another bank with regular savings rate that is competitive.
-For example, EQ Bank and Motive Financial both have current rates of 1.25%.
+For example, EQ Bank offers 2.50% regular interest on non-registered account and a 3.00% interest on TFSA and RSP savings accounts.
+Motive Financial offers 3.80% regular interest rates on its HISA.

 EQ Bank has zero fees on everyday banking transactions.
 Bill payments, Interac transfers and many other transactions can be done with no fees.
 Motive Financial on the other hand has fees on debit transactions like Interac.